 Each orchestra student will be assigned a 30 minute small group lesson time during the six-day cycle.
 These lessons occur on a pull-out schedule.
 Classroom teachers will have a schedule of string lessons, and students will be excused from class to attend their lesson.
 During lessons, your student will learn specifics about playing his/her instrument that cannot be taught during the full orchestra rehearsal.
 Therefore, small group lessons not only contribute greatly to the individual's musical achievement but to the entire ensemble's as well.

-Every Fifth Grade Band student will have orchestra class/rehearsal for 40 minutes once or twice in the 6 day cycle.
+Every Fifth Grade Band student will have orchestra class/rehearsal for 40 minutes once in the 6 day cycle.
 Students who are not in orchestra will remain in their regular classroom during this time.

 Securing an Instrument For Your Child